Active travel

 Community involvement in active travel to and from school can help increase overall physical activity in the area.

-Walking school buses are an excellent way to promote physical activity within a community.
-A walking school bus is a group of children who walk to and from school along a set safe route, accompanied by adult "drivers" who supervise the children.
-It is a safe and effective way to increase physical activity before and after school for children as well as adult volunteers.
-Consider asking your child's school if they have or are interested in implementing a similar program.
+Walking school buses are an excellent way to promote physical activity within your community.
+A walking school bus is a group of children who walk to and from school along a set safe route, accompanied by adult supervisors.
+It is a safe and effective way to increase physical activity before and after school.
+Ask your child's school if they have or are interested in implementing a similar program.

 Teach your child to ride a bike

 When children know how to ride a bike safely and confidently, they are more likely to enjoy the experience.
-Look out for some bicycle skills training in your area.
-Often, schools will incorporate some bike safety skills into active travel days.
+Look out for bicycle skills training in your area.
+Often, schools will incorporate bike safety skills into active travel days during term.

 Many schools encourage students to be active on the way to school.
-See if your child's school offers end-of-trip facilities such as bike racks.
-This will help children have a place to park their active transport while they are at school.
+See if your child's school offers bike racks or other support.
+This will help children place their bike or scooter safely while they are at school.

-If your child's school doesn't have end-of-trip facilities, get involved to see if you are able to advocate for such facilities to increase active transport.
+If your child's school doesn't have bike racks, get involved to see if you are able to advocate for such facilities to increase active travel.

 Participate in active transport events at school